 There was considerably more tension for the concert at Carnegie Hall.
 The event was widely covered by the press.
 Istomin had to give several interviews and all the major newspapers sent their critics.
 Istomin was keenly aware of the expectations and was more nervous than ever.
 The rush of adrenaline brought a few wrong notes and, at certain moments, some excessive pedaling in the virtuosic octaves.
 The reviews noticed these blemishes, but raved over his poetic rendering of a work which is so often played with a certain vulgarity.
 Donald Henahan wrote in The New York Times that “Mr. Istomin’s treatment of the piece was more than musical and at times exceptionally elegant.”
 Daniel Webster, the Philadelphia Inquirer critic, spoke of a very fresh approach and observed that “there was a lot of heroic playing, as it fits to this piece, but there were also moments in which the piano and the orchestra fit together with the delicacy and understanding of chamber musicianship.”
 This was a very pertinent characterization.

-Istomin was pleased to have played this concerto again.
+Istomin was happy to have played this concerto again.
 However, after a few performances during the autumn of 1980, one of them in Annapolis under his friend Leon Fleisher, he abandoned it for good.
 On the other hand, the effort he had made in order to master the Tchaikovsky Concerto again had a positive effect – it incited him to rethink how he practiced and to reconsolidate his technique.
 It also led him to feel that he should perform more Russian music, which he did by adding several works by Rachmaninoff and Medtner to his repertoire.

 Tchaikovsky.
 Piano Concerto No. 1 Op.
 23, second movement (Andantino).
 Eugene Istomin, Philadelphia Orchestra, Eugene Ormandy.
 Recorded in 1959 by Columbia.